dentropy/truffle_tutorial/README.md

 A tutorial for setting up a development environment <br>
 and using truffle the smart contract framework

-A tutorial for the truffle smart contract framework

 <span style="font-size:larger;">First we need to install nodejs and some node packages</span><br><br><br>
 <span style="font-size:larger;">Mac instructions</span>
 * Open terminal